stavalfi/lectures/Functional Programming In JS - Compositions And Transducers.md

 const result2 = composition(element2);
 ```

-This sequence is called curring.
+This splitting technique is called curring.

 > **Definition 2.1.** In mathematics and computer science, ___currying___ is the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.